How To Get Started With Resin 3D Printing

 An important thing to know is that you will need a lot more than just a resin printer and resin.
 Resin printing requires working with toxic chemicals and you’ll need good personal protective equipment (PPE).
 You will also need a way to wash and cure your prints after they come off the printer.
 Resin printing is more expensive than FDM printing but offers extremely high detailed prints that cannot be achieved with FDM printing.

 Now that the disclaimer is out of the way let’s talk about printers.
 There are several great entry level budget resin printers available today.
 Most of the budget printers are similar in specifications and features and can be purchased for under $300.
-I recommend the Elegoo Mars Pro 2 (Amazon Link) as a great first resin printer.
+I recommend the Elegoo Mars Pro 3 and wash and cure bundle (Amazon Link) as a great first resin printer.

 What Else Do I Need to Buy?